-Most small business owners need to take out loans at one time or another to increase their cash flow, fund expansion projects, purchase inventory, and/or cover the cost of monthly or occasional business expenses.
+Most small business owners need to take out loans at one time or another to increase their cash flow, fund expansion projects, purchase inventory, address business debt, or cover the cost of monthly or seasonal business expenses.
 The Federal Reserve reported that close to half of all small business owners in the United States apply for traditional or short-term business loans each year.
 In addition, they also apply for credit lines and equipment loans.

 Business owners who take out multiple loans and other types of funding are often faced with mounting debt, high-interest rates, and hard-to-manage monthly bills.
 If any of this sounds familiar, this blog post from Balboa Capital is a must-read.
 It explains how to consolidate business debt to manage your financial obligations.

 Understanding debt consolidation loans.

 We devised a sample scenario involving an auto repair shop to help you understand what business debt consolidation is.
 First, the auto repair shop owner took out a $200,000 business loan with a 60-month payback to build an additional service bay.
 Soon after that, the owner needed to borrow money to pay bills and the auto shop technicians’ salaries.
 So, the owner took out a $75,000 short-term business loan with a 12-month payback term.

 Realizing the need to reduce debt, simplify accounting tasks, improve cash flow, the repair shop owner decided to consolidate debt.
 The owner talked to a lender and obtained a debt consolidation loan to do this.
-This loan bundled all three of his loans together so he would only have to make one monthly loan payment over a specific period.
-Because the owner had a good credit score, he was able to obtain a loan with a lower interest rate and a slightly longer payback term.
+This loan bundled all three loans together, so one monthly loan payment was required.
+In addition, because the owner had a good credit score, the loan had a lower interest rate and a slightly longer payback term.